This project was in 5C07 until January 2023; it is now in 5B06. As it is within 200 feet of the boundary, 5C may opt to request party status.

 tl;dr

-- Pleasant Grove Baptist Church is seeking to redevelop its property at 1800 Hamlin St NE
+- Pleasant Grove Baptist Church is planning to redevelop its property at 1800 Hamlin St NE

 - 70 Affordable homes for seniors plus a three-story church are currently planned

-- The plans require zoning relief to be achieved through a Voluntary Design Review with the Zoning Commission
+- The plans require zoning relief to be achieved through a Voluntary Design Review with the Zoning Commission, which are past the public input process and moving on to approval

 Case Record